‘STAR TREK: FIRST CONTACT’

 ‘Star Trek: First Contact’ is the eighth film made in the ‘Star Trek’ movie series.
 It is also the second film to feature ‘The Next Generation’ team of ‘Star Trek’.
 It is a highly rated, action-packed adventure with Captain Picard of the starship Enterprise fighting against the Borg to save the future!

-I’ve had the pleasure of meeting two stars from this ‘Star Trek’ film at conventions.
-They were Brent Spiner who played Data and Alice Krige who played the Borg Queen.
-I’ve had the original DVD cover of ‘Star Trek: First Contact’ signed by Brent Spiner at the ‘London Film and Comic Con’ in July 2011.
+I’ve had the pleasure of meeting three stars from this ‘Star Trek’ film at conventions.
+They were Brent Spiner who played Data; Gates McFadden who played Beverly and Alice Krige who played the Borg Queen.
+I’ve had the original DVD cover of ‘Star Trek: First Contact’ signed by Brent Spiner at the ‘London Film & Comic Con’ in July 2011 and by Gates McFadden and Alice Krige at ‘Destination Star Trek Birmingham’ in October 2018.

 This film was made in 1996 and was produced by Rick Berman.
 It was also directed by Jonathan Frakes, who plays Commander Riker in the movie.
 Jonathan Frakes has directed many ‘Star Trek’ TV episodes before in ‘The Next Generation’ and ‘Deep Space Nine’.
 This is the first ‘Star Trek’ film he’s directed in the movie series.